SmithSamuelM/Papers/whitepapers/SPAC_Message.md

 > Note that, in some trust relationships, confidentiality and privacy may be optional.
 Thus our design goal with the ToIP stack is to achieve these three properties in the order listed.
 >

-The prioritization of authenticity first, confidentiality second, and privacy third does not mean that when constructing a message that the order of layering of mechanisms in the message that contribute to authenticity, confidentiality, and privacy protection must or should follow that same order.
+The prioritization of authenticity first, confidentiality second, and privacy third does not mean that when constructing a message, the order of layering of mechanisms in the message that contribute to authenticity, confidentiality, and privacy protection must or should follow that same order.

 Indeed, it may be best in some protocols if they don't share the same ordering.
 To be clear, the ordering of the ToIP design goals w.r.t. authenticity, confidentiality, and privacy may be different from the ordering of layers that employ these three in a given protocol.